peteroupc/peteroupc.github.io/randomfunc.md

       tempnumber = maxInclusive
       while tempnumber > 0
         // NOTE: If the programming language implements
-        // division with two integers by truncating to an
+        // division with two integers by discarding the quotient's
-        // integer, the division can be used as is without
+        // fractional part, the division can be used as is without
         // using a "floor" function.
         tempnumber = floor(tempnumber / 2)
         bitCount = bitCount + 1